 I’m really happy to share a wonderful guest post by Gunasekaran Veerapillai.
 He is working as a competency Head in Wipro Technologies Testing Services.

-Gunasekaran has covered an interesting transformation of automation industry – How it was few years ago and where is it heading now.
-He has also answered one core question whether we need dedicated automation experts to do the test automation or the normal testers can do automation also?
+Gunasekaran has covered an interesting transformation of automation industry – How it was a few years ago and where is it heading now.
+He has also answered one core question: “ Whether we need dedicated automation experts to do the test automation or the normal testers can do automation also?”

 So please enjoy and take it away Gunasekaran!

-“Test Automation is no more a niche skill” – “any good business tester with right attitude can create test automation scripts”.
+“Test Automation is no more a niche skill” – “any good business tester with the right attitude can create test automation scripts”.

 Service providers have introduced several ultimate frameworks which save the effort of automation testers – right from standard data-driven, Key-word, Hybrid to script-less frameworks whereby business users can create automation scripts without the hassles of Java or VB scripting knowledge.

 This ultimately led us to the question if a dedicated automation test scripting community is required or the normal testers can do automation also?
-There are many articles stating that test automation should be group automation not a dedicated, aligned team working on automation scripts/projects.
+There are many articles stating that test automation should be group automation – it should not be a dedicated, aligned team working on automation scripts/projects.

-Secondly test automation developers were expected to convert the already written test cases into automation scripts; they are rarely expected to have the knowledge in the business to understand the same in right perspective before creating the scripts.
+Secondly, test automation developers were expected to convert the already written test cases into automation scripts; they were rarely expected to have the knowledge in the business to understand the same in right perspective before creating the scripts.

 Test Automation – Current Status

 1) From automating the Regression test cases, automation is moving towards life cycle test automation.
 Clients have started exploring the various stages of test life cycle which can be automated with the right set of tools required for automating such manual work.

 #2) Automation testers are expected to have good business knowledge with the advent of model-based testing.
 Clients cannot hire separate testers for creating the model and automating the test cases.

 3) Business Process automated test packs helps the clients to reduce the time to market for the standard & established applications and products.